MrOlm/inStrain/docs/overview.rst

 S SNP
   A polymoprhic variant that does not change the amino acid code of the protein encoded by the gene in which it resides; synonymous.

+ANI
+  Average nucleotide identity.
+The average nucleotide distance between two genomes or .fasta files.
+If two genomes have a difference every 100 base-pairs, the ANI would be 99%

+fasta file
+  A file containing a DNA sequence.
+Details on this file format can be found on `wikipedia <https://en.wikipedia.org/wiki/FASTA_format>`_

+bam file
+  A file containing metagenomic reads mapped to a DNA sequence.
+Very similar to a `.sam` file.
+Details can be found `online <https://samtools.github.io/hts-specs/SAMv1.pdf>`_